Octave Chanute: Railroad civil engineer

 Chanute stands in the middle of the Hannibal Bridge in 1869.

 Chanute began his training as a civil engineer in 1848.

 He was widely considered brilliant and innovative in the engineering profession.
 He designed and constructed the two biggest stockyards in the United States, Chicago Stock Yards (1865) and Kansas City Stockyards (1871).
 He designed and built the Hannibal Bridge with Joseph Tomlinson and George S. Morison.
-In 1869, this bridge established Kansas City, Missouri as the dominant city in the region, as the first bridge to cross the Missouri River there.
-He designed many other bridges during his railroad career, including the Illinois River rail bridge at Chillicothe, Illinois, the Genesee River Gorge rail bridge near Portageville, New York (now in Letchworth State Park), the Sibley Railroad Bridge across the Missouri River at Sibley, Missouri, the Fort Madison Toll Bridge at Fort Madison, Iowa, and the Kinzua Bridge in Pennsylvania.
+In 1869, this bridge established Kansas City, Missouri, as the dominant city in the region, as the first bridge to cross the Missouri River there.
+He designed many other bridges during his railroad career, including the Illinois River rail bridge at Peoria, Illinois, and Chillicothe, Illinois, the Genesee River Gorge rail bridge near Portageville, New York (now in Letchworth State Park), the Sibley Railroad Bridge across the Missouri River at Sibley, Missouri, the Fort Madison Toll Bridge at Fort Madison, Iowa, and the Kinzua Bridge in Pennsylvania.